LEARNAcademy/syllabus/ruby/01rb_intro.md

 If you are using a Mac, Ruby comes preinstalled on your machine.
 To use it, open the terminal and type `irb` (interactive ruby shell) into terminal.
 And that's it!
 You're all set to start coding in Ruby.

-If you're using Windows, go here: <a href="https://www.codecademy.com/articles/ruby-setup"> Windows Ruby Setup</a>

 ## Running Ruby from a file
 Time to start running Ruby from a file.